janjongboom/apializer/README.md

 Scrapey is a service that allows to make a consumable API out of any HTTP interface.
 It works with transformation files written in jQuery that translate an HTML page into a JSON object, while keeping full compatibility with the underlying HTTP interface.
 That means that POSTs; cookies; and multi-page interactions will still work as expected.

 * Transform HTML to JSON
-* Write in javascript, coffeescript, etc. with the jQuery
+* Write in javascript, coffeescript, etc. with jQuery support
 * JSONP and CORS support

 ## Get started: simple transformer